 Three (3) academic letters of reference.
 These letters of reference should comment specifically on the extent of the student's academic preparation and ability to undertake graduate coursework.
 Applicants to the PhD program should also ask referees to comment on their ability to undertake research and their prospects for completing an acceptable doctoral dissertation.

 Referees will be given access to upload reference letters after the applicant has submitted the online application.
 There are no specific formats or forms to fill out and Referees do not have a deadline to upload their letters.

 Applicants are responsible for uploading the following documents (2-6) through the online application system:

 A copy of transcripts for all post-secondary institutions attended.
 Only applicants who are admitted into the program will be required to forward official transcripts to the Dean of Graduate Studies.

 *The application system will request an official transcript to be sent however our department DOES NOT require it unless you are admitted into the program.

 A copy of unofficial scores (even if the application checklist indicates that official scores have been received).
 Applicants who have completed or are currently completing their post-secondary studies at an institution outside of Canada are required to take the Graduate Record Examination General Test (GRE).
 There is no minimum requirement however, please note that the GMAT cannot be substituted for the GRE.
-Send the official test results to Simon Fraser University, using Institution Code 0999 and Department Code 1801.
+Send the official test results to Simon Fraser University through the test centre, using Institution Code 0999 and Department Code 1801.

 4. TOEFL / IELTS